weiyanminoo/tp/docs/UserGuide.md

 * Filters contacts that are tagged with the specified `WEDDING_ID`
 * Wedding id is the unique identifier of the wedding event.
-* Wedding details of the event specified by `WEDDING_ID` will be displayed on the message output box.
+* Only the Wedding event corresponding to the `WEDDING_ID` will be displayed in the list of Weddings.

 Examples:
 * `filter W4` displays the details of `W4` and returns the contacts that are tagged to `W4`.